stratopi-org/stratopi/README.md

 - Altitude goal is 100,000ft _(30,480m)_.

+*Open sourced and community developed*.
 StratoPi is 100% purely a hobby project with zero financial incentives.
 All parts purchased at retail prices.
 Somewhat new/rookie to Python programming so go easy on me 😁.
 My experience is mostly as the founder of [Elastic Byte](https://elasticbyte.net) and a DevOps Engineer.

 ## Wanna Help?